By the end of NTMC Initial Recertification, the Leaner will be able to:

 Keira Sorrells is the mother of triplets born at 25 weeks, 5 days gestation.
 Ms. Sorrells spent nine and a half months in the NICU with her girls and experienced every parent’s greatest fear when one of her daughters died at 14 months old.
 In 2008, these traumas led Ms. Sorrells to launch the Zoe Rose Memorial Foundation, a non-profit that supports NICU families.
 She soon became aware that the voice of the NICU parent was underrepresented in Maternal and Infant Health community.
 In response, Ms. Sorrells helped launch and now serves as President of the Preemie Parent Alliance (PPA).
 PPA a network of over 30 NICU parent support organizations that is dedicated to representing the needs and best interests of NICU families in all facets of healthcare policy, care guidelines, advocacy, education, and family support.
 Ms. Sorrells strongly believes that no single organization or provider can serve all the needs of all NICU families, only through collaboration can the true voice of the NICU parent be represented appropriately.

 - All NTMC professionals are eligible to complete the NTMC recertification process 2 years after their original certification.

-- You will receive NTMC Recertification I information by February or August of your certification year.
+- You will receive NTMC Initial Recertification information by April of your certification year.

 - Register as a NTMC Nurse or as a NTMC Therapist